Nike Junior Golf Camps, University of Maryland

 Our junior golf camp at University of Maryland takes place in College Park just outside Washington D.C.
 Junior golfers, ages 10 - 18, of all ability levels are welcome to join for an unforgettable camp experience!

 Long-time Camp Director and Men's Head Coach, Jason Rodenhaver, welcomes campers back for another great summer of Nike Junior Golf Camp at University of Maryland.
-Coach Rodenhaver has been leading this camp for over 20 years and he and the staff are excited to improve the skills of each young golfer.
+Coach Rodenhaver has been leading this camp for quite some time and he and the staff are excited to improve the skills of each young golfer.